Tvolcom322/campaigns/pages/remnants-of-faerun.md

 Students now have the option to store vessels in the harbor at the cost of 1 point per month.
 Each student may only store 1 vessel at a time, and said vessel must fit within the dock's parameters (25’ across maximum).
 Additionally you can fish at the docks if you have a rod, bait, and tackle.
 While fishing at the docks you will have 3 chances to roll a d20 and guess your result.
 If within 1 of your guess, you catch a small fish that sells for 2 gold.
 If you match your guess, you get a big catch that sells for 5 gold.
 If you are an Outlander, Pirate, Sailor, or Swashbuckler, you gold yield for small fish increases by 1d4 and 1d6 for big catches.

 ### Sparring Grounds:
 The Sparring Grounds is where one goes to train their more physical skills.
 Additionally, you can coordinate to have team spars with other classmates at this location.
 Wagers of points or gold can be made if you can convince your opponents to place a bet, provided you have such currency to wager.
+Points can only be exchanged between students with authority of an eagle to complete the transaction.

 ### Bridgetown:
 Lots of the citizens of Bridgetown depend on students as an occasional workforce.
 You can take jobs from them for the day and earn gold as a reward.
 You may roll a d20, with a DC of 20 minus the number of skills your are proficient in, to try and find yourself a job.
 [Ex: if you are proficient in 4 skills, your DC is 16].
 If you find a job you are proficient in, you will earn 5+1d6 gold.
 You can only work in bridgetown twice in a week.
 If you are unsuccessful in finding a job, your time for that portion of the day is wasted.